Quantum Link Homology via Trace Functor I: Khovanov Homology

 \subsection{Homology for links in a~thickened M\"obius band}

-Beyond links in a~thickened annulus, we shall also consider in this paper links in the~twisted line bundle over the~M\"obius band (``twisted'' means that the~monodromy along the~orientation reversing curve is $-id$, so that the~bundle is orientable).
+Beyond links in a~thickened annulus, we also consider links in the~twisted line bundle over the~M\"obius band (``twisted'' means that the~monodromy along the~orientation reversing curve is $-id$, so that the~bundle is an~orientable 3-manifold).
 Let us recall the~construction of the~APS functor in this case.

-A~M\"obius band $\MB$ admits three types of curves: \emph{trivial curves} bounding disks, \emph{separating curves} cutting $\MB$ into a~M\"obius band and an~annulus, and \emph{nonseparating ones}.
-The~APS functor $\FMKh\colon \BN(\MB)\to \Mod_{\scalars}$ assigns to them the~free $\scalars$--modules
+A~M\"obius band $\MB$ admits three types of curves: \emph{trivial curves} bounding disks, \emph{separating curves} cutting an~annulus out of $\MB$, and \emph{nonseparating ones}.
+The~APS functor $\FMKh\colon \BN(\MB)\to \Mod(\scalars)$ assigns to them the~following free modules

 with the~degree function vanishing on both $V$ and $U$, and $\deg w_\pm = \pm1$ as usual.
 There are more types of saddle cobordisms in $\MB\times I$ than in $\Ann\times I$, and $\FMKh$ vanishes on those without trivial circles in the~boundary.
 Otherwise, it is defined as in the~annular case for merges and splits (where both $V$ and $U$ can play the~role of the~``annular'' $V$) and one of the~maps